jrhicks/jrhicks.github.source/pages/dynamic_loki_views_and_flux_stores/index.md

 We can go a step further.
 What if the only actions where create, update, and delete?
-This type of design constraint was the subject of DHH's 2006 keynote.
-In it he made a controversial but persuasive argument that if you've modeled your domain correctly that everything is CRUD.
+This type of design constraint was the subject of [DHH's 2006 keynote](http://www.slideshare.net/vishnu/discovering-a-world-of-resources-on-rails) In it he made a controversial but persuasive argument that if you've modeled your domain correctly that everything is CRUD.